 The proposed decision of Commissioner John Reynolds in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Comments were filed on , and reply comments were filed on by .
+Comments were filed on May 16, 2024, by SCE, PCF, EPUC/IS, Cal Advocates, TURN, PG&E, and the Sempra Companies and reply comments were filed on May 21, 2024, by MGRA, SCE, PCF, EPUC/IS, Cal Advocates, TURN, PG&E, and the Sempra Companies.
+Changes have been made throughout the decision in response to these comments.